openwebdocs/project/impact-report-2021/README.md

 a mixin in a given interface should have its own documentation anyway (for example, code samples should use the concrete interface).

-This project eliminated mixing by separating out the properties they listed and documenting these properties in the concrete inheriting interfaces.
+This project eliminated mixins by separating out the properties they listed and documenting these properties in the concrete inheriting interfaces.

 * https://github.com/openwebdocs/project/issues/23